God Worshipping Society

-The God Worshipping Society (拜上帝會 (拜上帝会, Bài Shàngdì Huì)) (Note: In some translations, the name appears as the Supreme Emperor Worshipping Society because "Shang Di" is the pinyin romanization of two Chinese characters: the first – 上, Shàng – means "high", "highest", "first", "primordial"; the second – 帝, Dì – is typically considered as shorthand for huangdi (皇帝) in modern Chinese, the title of the emperors of China first employed by Qin Shi Huang, and is usually translated as "emperor".) was a polytheistic religion formed under the influence of Protestant Christianity, incorporating elements of Chinese folk religion and Buddhist concepts.
-It denied the doctrine of the Trinity, honored God as the supreme deity, with Jesus as the crown prince and second in status, and Hong Xiuquan as the second son of God.
-Yang Xiuqing and Xiao Chaogui, through spirit possession, claimed to be the "Heavenly Father Descending to Earth" and "Heavenly Brother Descending to Earth" respectively, acting as spokesmen for the Heavenly Father and Jesus.
+The God Worshipping Society (拜上帝會 (拜上帝会, Bài Shàngdì Huì)) (Note: In some translations, the name appears as the Supreme Emperor Worshipping Society because "Shang Di" is the pinyin romanization of two Chinese characters: the first – 上, Shàng – means "high", "highest", "first", "primordial"; the second – 帝, Dì – is typically considered as shorthand for huangdi (皇帝) in modern Chinese, the title of the emperors of China first employed by Qin Shi Huang, and is usually translated as "emperor".) was a nontrinitarian movement that claimed to restore faith in the theology of Shangdi influenced by Protestant Christian missionary activity, originating in the 19th century and incorporating elements of Chinese folk religion and Buddhism.
+It held God as the supreme deity, with Jesus as his eldest son and Hong Xiuquan, the movement's founder, as his second eldest son.
 Hong's first contact with Christian pamphlets occurred in 1836 when he directly received American Congregationalist missionary Edwin Stevens' personal copy of the Good Words to Admonish the Age (by Liang Fa, 1832).
 He only briefly looked over and did not carefully examine it.

 Subsequently, Hong claimed to have experienced mystical visions in the wake of his third failure (Note: The imperial examinations had a pass rate of less than one per cent.) of the imperial examinations in 1837 and after failing for a fourth time in 1843, he sat down to carefully examine the tracts with his distant cousin Feng Yunshan, believing that they were "the key to interpreting his visions" coming to the conclusion that he was "the son of God the Father, Shangdi, and was the younger brother of Jesus Christ who had been directed to rid the world of demon worship (Qing dynasty)."